 It’s up to the founder(s)/director(s) to decide when and how equity is released to reward those that help the business grow, i.e. employees, advisors and contractors.

 And that’s precisely what sharing equity is all about; aligning, engaging, motivating and rewarding teams.

-There are a few reasons why some companies choose to issue options instead of shares:
+There are a few reasons why some companies choose to award options instead of shares:

 - Tax advantages

 - As a way to improve retention